gorbounoff/maui-stocks-mini/readme.md

 </Grid>
 ```

-The first grid row contains the company name and the last price.
+The first grid row contains company name and the last price.
 We use labels and images to display this information.

 ```xaml
 <StackLayout